World Youth Day 2027: Logo

 The logo for the 2027 World Youth Day was unveiled on September 24, 2024.
 It was designed by Jin Su-hyeon, a 26-year-old researcher at the Hongik University Environmental Art Research Institute.
 The logo features a cross and the Korean character Ieung, which is placed at the center of the cross.
 The color palette consists of red, blue, and black.

 The cross is formed by two brush strokes — one red and one blue.
 The red stroke symbolizes "blood-stained martyrdom", while the blue stroke represents "the energy of youth".
 At the center of the cross, the circular figure ieung envisions the glory of Jesus' victory, reflecting the theme of this edition of World Youth Day.
 The black color in the palette signifies the mysterious future awaiting the youth.

 The word "Seoul" in the logo is written in Hangul calligraphy but is creatively formed using the letters 'W', 'Y', and 'D', symbolizing the unity of youth from around the world who will gather in Seoul.

 The brush strokes in the logo were inspired by the painting Inwang jesaekdo by the late Joseon-era artist Jeong Seon (also known as Gyeomjae).
 This painting depicts the view of Inwang Mountain in Seoul after the rain.

+Official anthem

+In 2025, the Local Organizing Committee of World Youth Day Seoul 2027, together with the Dicastery for the Laity, the Family and Life, opened an international competition to select the official theme song for the event.
+The contest was open regardless of nationality or place of residence, and entries could be submitted in any of the official languages of World Youth Day: Korean, English, Italian, Spanish, French, or Portuguese.